 Thank you for following our blog series!
 As CRM strategists we believe your success depends on a clear understanding of the stages of a CRM journey.
-Each stage includes its own unique planning.
+Each stage includes its unique planning.
 The planning stages lead to and build upon each other

 Take one step at a time.
 Follow the Guide.
 Be Prepared.
-Stay the well-planned course.
+Stay on the well-planned course.
 Reach your destination.

-By now, you’ve defined, developed, and presented your business case; identified and have met the stakeholders of your CRM project.
+By now, you’ve defined, developed, and presented your business case; and identified and have met the stakeholders of your CRM project.
 Now you’re ready to define the scope of your CRM project.

 5 Paths to Define Your CRM Project Scope